Moving to Sweden from the US

 Transferring money to Sweden from the US

-If you’re thinking of moving to Sweden, you’ll probably need to convert some of your American dollars into Swedish krona.
+If you’re thinking of moving to Sweden, you’ll probably need to convert your money into Swedish krona.

 House prices and renting